Public Works inquiries and applications are now online

 Paper inquiries and applications will continue to be accepted via the drop box located on the porch door of Municipal Hall.
 But, please note that processing times for paper submissions will be extended as most staff are working remotely.

-Read more about online inquries, online applications and fee payments.
+Read more about online inquiries, online applications and fee payments.

 The Public Works Department is proud to provide the community with services day in and day out that help sustain and enhance a high quality of life for the community’s residents, businesses and visitors by providing and maintaining a well-planned infrastructure that is environmentally sensitive and cost-effective.